ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 ### Big picture of our client-side files structure
-This is how us going to be our client-side application sturcutre for giving you big picture of what we are going to discuss:
+This is how us going to be our client-side application sturcutre for giving you big picture of what we are going to work on:

 ```
 ├── actions